SerBuryat/knowledge-base/reactive programming.md

 Reactive programming is  ==declarative programming paradigm== concerned with the ==propagation of change== and ==async data streams==.

+> just another style of programming and writing code

 The core of reactive programming is reactive streams based on [[observer pattern]] idea:
 - subscribe for object events
 - react to this events